Dutch city tells floating Georgian monastery to cast off

 "Establishing a church in the harbor is not allowed and would be a hindrance to development", Verhage said in a statement.
 "Abbot Abibos has been informed in writing that his ship is no longer welcome."
 Now Abibos says he is racing to have the ship finished by the March 1 deadline and looking for other options, while he and the sisters lodge in Vlissingen, a city of 40,000 in the southwestern Netherlands.

-"Through everything we do every day we try to honor God," he said.
+"Through everything we do every day we try to honour God," he said.
 "Whether that is praying, working, eating.
 Even while resting, we try to do that in God's name."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)